lukcad/caplukcadhf/README.md

         hana-cli hc

-Enjoy, you have container which you can use for development your Full-Stack CAP applicaitons with access to SAP Hana Cloud based on SAP BTP CF.
+Enjoy, you have container which you can use for development your Full-Stack CAP applicaitons:

+  * with access to SAP Hana Cloud based on SAP BTP CF
+  * with access to xsuaa services based on SAP BTP
+  * with Fiori UI based on SAP UI5 with Typescript

 Thank you,
 LUKCAD.